IanMackenzie0909/CVRP/experiments report.md

 - Advanced hybrid methods (GA+2opt, LNS): 5-15%
 - State-of-the-art (Adaptive LNS, ML-enhanced): 2-8%

-**Your Result: 11.12%**
+**The Best Result of the Experiments: 11.12%**

-**Assessment:** Your GA with OX+inversion achieves performance comparable to **classical metaheuristics with local search enhancements**, which is excellent for a pure GA implementation.
+**Assessment:** The GA with OX+inversion achieves performance comparable to **classical metaheuristics with local search enhancements**, which is excellent for a pure GA implementation.

----

-### 5.5 Future Improvement Potential

-**If you had more time, adding these could reduce gap to ~5-8%:**

-1. **2-opt Local Search** (Post-optimization)
-   - Apply to each route after GA converges
-   - Expected improvement: 3-5%

-2. **Adaptive Parameters**
-   - Dynamic mutation rate based on diversity
-   - Expected improvement: 1-2%

-3. **Hybrid Initialization**
-   - Start with nearest-neighbor solutions
-   - Expected improvement: 1-3%

-**Combined potential:** Could achieve gap of 6-7% (distance ~770-780)

 ---